SQream/sqream_docs/operational_guides/foreign_tables.rst

 For the following examples, we will interact with a CSV file.

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
-We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.
+We will make note of the file structure, to create a matching ``CREATE FOREIGN TABLE`` statement.

 Creating a Foreign Table
 ------------------------

-Based on the source file structure, we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we :ref:`create a foreign table<create_foreign_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres